buserror/simreprap/README.md

 	* Has a 'subtype' (mostly can be used to draw GL types)
 	* Has a 'material' (ie color, texture, a GPU program... to be completed)
 	* Has a list of vertices
-	* Has a cached copy of a vertices when it has been 'projected'
 	* Has a list of texture coordinates (optional)
 	* Has a list of vertices colors (optional)
 	* Had a list of vertices indexes (optional)